nescitus/publius/README.md

 Additional commands:
 - in addition to "position startpos" there is "position kivipete" to test perft
 - "step" command, accepting one or more moves and changing position on the board
+- "bench n", where n is the depth to which we search several positions
+- "perft n", where n is the depth of perft test

 Things to add if you want to contribute

-1. bench command
-2. a function to check whether a move is pseudolegal
+1. a function to check whether a move is pseudolegal
-4. with (2) in place staged move generator
+2. with (2) in place staged move generator
-5. comments
+3. comments
-7. backward pawns
+4. backward pawns
+5. faster bitboard move generator (kindergarten or magic)